 - Mailing Address: The mailing address for the LLC where Washington state can send correspondence.

 - Principal Office Address: The physical location of the LLC’s primary place of business.

 - Member/Manager Information: The names and addresses of the LLC’s members (owners) or managers, depending on the management structure of the LLC.

 - Business Activity: A brief description of the primary business activities conducted by the LLC.

-- Date of Formation: The LLC was originally registered with the state.
+- Date of Formation: The LLC was originally registered with Washington.

 - Filing Period: The time frame covered by the Annual Report, typically one calendar year.